s-panferov/observe/README.md

 Note: **This library is unstable and is subject to change**

-The main goal of the library is to provide a state management library for web-based Rust applications and games.
+The main goal of the library is to provide a generic re-usable state management library for Rust applications and games.

 Current state: